This Kubernetes EmptyDir blog post will help you understand how EmptyDir works in Kubernetes and in which scenarios you should use it.

 When Kubernetes EmptyDir is mounted to a hostPath volume, Kubernetes EmptyDir can be used as part of the Kubernetes Pod specification.
 However, there are limitations because it cannot yet function with provisioning tools like Terraform or CloudFormation.

-One response to “Understanding Kubernetes EmptyDir”
+1 thought on “Understanding Kubernetes EmptyDir”